The Sydney Harbour Bridge Climb

 Note: An alternate and cheaper way to view the panoramic views of the harbour is to visit the Pylon lookout.
 The cost to go to the Pylon lookout is AUD 19 per adult and has 200 steps to get to the lookout.

 The online booking process with BridgeClimb is very easy.
-There are various climb types and the cost of the Bridge Climb depends on the type of climb and the timings of the climb.
+There are various climb types and the cost of the Bridge Climb depends on the type and the timings of the climb.

 - Address: 3 Cumberland St, The Rocks NSW 2000.